CodelyTV/typescript-primitives-type/README.md

 - 🤝 Respect **Semantic Versioning**: No breaking changes in patch or minor versions
 - 🤏 No surprises in transitive dependencies: Use the **bare minimum dependencies** needed to meet the purpose
-- 🎯 **One specific purpose** to met without having to carry a bunch of unnecessary other utilities
+- 🎯 **One specific purpose** to meet without having to carry a bunch of unnecessary other utilities
 - ✅ **Tests** as documentation and usage examples
 - 📖 **Well documented ReadMe** showing how to install and use
 - ⚖️ **License favoring Open Source** and collaboration